FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 ### Creating The Map of Live Cyber Attacks:

-After the query is done executing click on the drop down menu for "Visualization" and click on the option for "Map".
+After the query is done executing, click on the dropdown menu for "Visualization" and select the "Map" option.
 After we've done this click on "Map Setting" and go to the panel located to the right of the screen.
 Under "Metric Settings" click on the drop down menu for "Metric Label" and select "label" and click apply.
 This should organize the data to display the country as well as the IP address associated with it.
 Once this is done click on "Done editing on the top right to save the map in your workbook:
 <br />

 <br />